 Photography plays an important role in our brand communications because it tells our story visually.

 Although our words are compelling, images offer powerful proof of what we say.
-For this reason, photography should be carefully selected to match our messaging, and images should always feel authentically like UB.
+For this reason, photography should be carefully selected to match our messaging, and images should always feel authentically like UBalt.

-This action-oriented style of photography captures the UB work ethic inside and outside the classroom.
+This action-oriented style of photography captures the UBalt work ethic inside and outside the classroom.

 Active photographs document both peer-to-peer collaborations and faculty-student interactions.
 Balance these group shots with images of individuals who are engaged in an activity or area of study.